-Please allow two full working days before your Prescription is ready for collection at your nominated chemist.
+Please allow 72 working hours before your Prescription is ready for collection at your nominated chemist.
 Please allow extra time for bank holidays and weekends.

 Occasionally, although we have processed your prescription and sent this to your Pharmacy, they may not have your medication in stock.
 If the Pharmacy state your prescription is not ready or available please check to ensure that this is not a pharmacy stock issue, before contacting the Practice.
 The Practice has no control regarding the availability of medication for dispensing at your Pharmacy.

 Your Repeat Medication

 If you need regular medication and your doctor does not need to see you every time, you will be issued with ‘repeat prescription’.
 When you collect a prescription you will see that it is perforated down the centre.
 The left-hand side is the actual prescription.The right-hand side (re-order slip) shows a list of medicines that you can request without booking an appointment to see a doctor.
 Please tear off this section (and keep it) before handing the prescription to the chemist for dispensing.

 Run out or just about to run out of medication requests